usnistgov/800-63-3/sp800-63a/sec9_usability.md

 * Clear explanations of the expected timeframes to allow users to plan accordingly.
 *   Explanation of the need for—and benefits of—identity proofing to allow users to understand the value proposition.
 *   Information on the monetary amount and acceptable forms of payment, in case there is an enrollment fee.
 Offering a larger variety of acceptable forms of payment allows users to choose their preferred payment operation.
-*   Information on whether the user’s enrollment session will be in-person or in-person over remote channels, and whether a user can choose.
+*   Information on whether the user's enrollment session will be in-person or in-person over remote channels, and whether a user can choose.
 Only provide information relevant to the allowable session option(s).
     * Information on the location(s), whether a user can choose her or his preferred location, and necessary logistical information for in-person or in-person over remote channels session.
 Note that users may be reluctant to bring identity evidence to certain public places (bank versus supermarket), as it increases exposure to loss or theft.
     * Information on the technical requirements (e.g., requirements for internet access) for remote sessions.
     * An option to set an appointment for in-person or in-person over remote channels identity proofing sessions to minimize wait times.
 If walk-ins are allowed, make it clear to users that their wait times may be greater without an appointment.